crystal-lang/libffi/README.md

 > for Windows.
 > It's intended to track the latest releases of the upstream repository
 > at https://github.com/libffi/libffi only adding support for CMake.
+> It is now deprecated as Crystal's CI now uses Cygwin to build `libffi`
+> since crystal-lang/crystal#17163.

 Status
 ======